 LAST MOUNTAIN LAKE, SASKATCHEWAN

-Although we have only fished Last Mountain Lake twice, in that time we certainly can say it’s a fishing mecca.
-Our intention was Northern Pike however the amount of incidental Walleye we caught blew our minds.
+Although we have only fished Last Mountain Lake twice, we certainly can say it’s a fishing mecca.
+Our intended target species was Northern Pike.
+However, the amount of incidental Walleye we caught blew our minds.

 In talking further with Rob Schulz of G&S Marina, he states that the Walleye fishing is as good or better than the Pike.
 That is incredible since the Pike fishing was second to none.